ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/graphql.md

 ## Querying GraphQL

-Click on **+ Add** button of the query manager at the bottom panel of the editor and select the GraphQL global datasource added in previous step.
+1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
+2. Select the GraphQL global datasource added in previous step.
+3. Add the Query.
+4. Click on the **Preview** button to preview the output or Click on the **Run** button to create and trigger the query.

 ### Required Parameters:
 - **Query**